bryanthrmn/Brawl-Stars-CE/SECURITY.md

     >>then preferably install Cesium to be able to launch ASM programs more easily, or even AsmHook to be able to launch them as before

-A tutorial is available here (french) : https://tiplanet.org/forum/viewtopic.php?f=63&t=25252 The most recent OS of the TI-83 Premium CE is 5.7.0.
+A tutorial is available here (french) : https://tiplanet.org/forum/viewtopic.php?f=63&t=25252

+The latest OS of the TI-83 Premium CE is 5.7.0.